nodejs/node/doc/api/errors.md

  - v12.17.0
 -->

-The TLS socket must be connected and security established.
+The TLS socket must be connected and securely established.
 Ensure the 'secure' event is emitted before continuing.

 <a id="ERR_TLS_PROTOCOL_VERSION_CONFLICT"></a>